alinnman/celestial-navigation/README.md

 and I decided to measure it by taking a terrestrial angle fix and compare it to the data from my map.
 And yes, there was an error of about 2 minutes / 10 degrees.
 For the details see [this sample](starfixdata.xtra.home.py) where a measurement of a local view is used as input to a calibration parameter of the used sextant.
+See the <tt>Sextant</tt> class.

 ## 8. Chronometer Handling <a name="chronometer"></a>

 Your chronometer may have a **drift** to take care of, typically if it is mechanical or digital with no auto-setting.
-The toolkit contains a Chronometer class which can be used to handle this and you will find an example of handling this in [this sample](starfixdata.xtra.home.py)
+The toolkit contains a <tt>Chronometer</tt> class which can be used to handle this and you will find an example of handling this in [this sample](starfixdata.xtra.home.py).